netxms/netxms-doc/admin/data-collection.rst

 minute and the second one, that is not stored in database, but is collected every second and up to date displayed on dashboards.

+    - :guilabel:`Save only changed values` - if enabled, value is saved to the database only if it differs from last saved value.

 Status
 ~~~~~~